Bad branding is the worst nightmare for every company. And yet, a failed rebranding examples are more common than you might think.

 - Ensuring that the new logo shows what industry the company is operating in, and where the company wants to go in the future

 - Making the logo easy to understand and read

 - Looking at the new design from different perspectives

-Following these tips will help you to avoid being listed as a rebrand fail.
+Following these tips will help you avoid being listed as a bad branding example.